suryanshtripathi1/GUI-calculator-using-Python/README.md

-# GUI-calculator-using-Python for MLHINIT 2022
+# GUI-calculator-using-Python for MLH INIT 2022
 Create a GUI for scientific calculator using Python